okdarnoc/lecture_transcript_cleaner.py/README.md

 3. Keep regular backups of your original files
 4. Process files in manageable batches
 5. Review processed files to ensure desired outcomes

-## Support and Contact

-For assistance with the tool:

-1. Open an issue on the GitHub repository
-2. Email support: [your-email@example.com]
-3. Check the latest documentation updates

 ## Contributing